nethical6/BlankPhoneQuestDocs/quest/DeepFocus.md

 - **Increment Daily By:** 0 minutes
 - **Goal Focus Time:** 45 minutes

 **How It Works:** You want to maintain a steady 45-minute coding session each weekend.
 By setting Increment Daily By to 0 and matching Initial and Goal Focus Time, the session stays fixed.
 After each weekend session, mark it done and earn 5 coins.
-The quest auto-destroys by Monday.
+The quest auto-destroys by 17/06/2024.

 **Benefit:** Ensures consistent focus without escalation, with a rewarding payout.